Đại Việt–Lan Xang War (1479–1484): Prelude

-White elephant & pretext
+White elephant and pretext

 According to the Lao chronicles, a white elephant (the color of taro) was captured near the vicinity of Muang Kon Thao and sent to King Chakkaphat.
 White elephants in Southeast Asia have significance as symbols of monarchy and divine favor.
 Upon hearing of the auspicious event, Lê Thánh Tông sent an ambassador to Lan Xang requesting the elephant be taken to Đại Việt so his people might see it.
 King Chakkaphat did not wish to send the elephant, and instead ordered that a gold casket be sent with clippings from the animal's hair and nails.
 There are two versions of what followed in the chronicles.
 In the first version, the king's eldest son and chief minister, Chao Kon Keo, decided the request from Lê Thánh Tông was an affront, as the request was couched in terms that would be used by a sovereign to their vassal.
 He therefore ordered the casket filled with the elephant's dung and sent back with the Viet ambassadors.
 In another version, the casket with hair and nail clippings was sent to the chief in Xiang Khouang to be forwarded on to the Viet.
 The chief, in order to cause trouble, replaced the clippings with dung.
 Lê Thánh Tông received the casket, flew into a rage and ordered his troops to cross into Phuan and from there to attack Luang Prabang.